1000 Bottles of Beer On the Wall (make that cans)

 How does a collection begin?
 Especially one that grows to contain over 2,000.
 Cameron Palmer moved to Cincinatti at the age of 10 and his first new friends were “into beer cans”.
 Drinking the contents was out of the question, they merely stalked for empties.

 The friends dropped their interest, but Cameron pursued the quest.
-His parents traveled as did many of their friends all with one request: bring back beer cans.
-Within six months the collection had two about 200, enough to form a pyramid on his bedroom wall.
+His parents traveled, as did many of their friends, all with one request: bring back beer cans.
+Within six months, the collection had grown to about 200, enough to form a pyramid on his bedroom wall.

-With marriage came the collection to the first newlyweds apartment.
+The collection came to the first newlyweds’ apartment.
 The bride stood firm against lining the living room wall with beer cans.
 Cameron bargained, pleading for at least two bedroom walls.
 The family backed the bride and the cans got boxed, but never forgotten.
 Even in exile the collection grew.

 Ask the bartender for your own card to learn the alphabet of beers.
-We feature 18 draught beers and over 60 plus bottled beers starting with each letter of the alphabet, so by the time you have punched out each letter, you will have tasted 26 different varieties.
+We feature 19 draught beers and over 60 plus bottled beers starting with each letter of the alphabet, so by the time you have punched out each letter, you will have tasted 26 different varieties.
 AND… you also will have earned an authentic, specially designed Cameron’s shirt.
 Complete 5 cards for a free overnight at the B&B. Don’t stop now.
-Twenty completed cards get you a free trip to DIsneyland onus.
+Twenty completed cards get you a free trip to Disneyland on us.
 You can carry your card with you or have us store it here for you.
 A, B, C, D…